Avocado: Cultivation in Chile

 Chile has produced avocados for over 100 years with production increasing dramatically in the early 1980s due to global demand.
 New York magazine reported in 2015 that "Large avocado growers are draining the country's groundwater and rivers faster than they can replenish themselves."
 88% of total production and 99% of exported avocados from Chile are Hass avocados.
 Avocados are a staple fruit in Chile with 30% of production destined for the domestic market.
-The country pays zero important tariffs with the China, United States, and the European Union, due to free trade agreements.
+No import tariffs are imposed on Chilean avocados by China, the United States, or the European Union due to free trade agreements.